Biocarbon, Capital, Children, Circular Economy, Climate Change,

 olds, were unemployed.

-meeting the social impact bond’s job target of 600 medium complexity
+the social impact bond’s job target of 600 medium complexity jobs in

-jobs in the first year and missing it by only a small margin in the
+the first year and missing it by only a small margin in the second year

-by the intermediaries two years earlier than anticipated and with full
+intermediaries two years earlier than anticipated and with full repayment

-repayment of capital and returns (ranging from 7% to 11% per year) to
+of capital and returns (ranging from 7% to 11% per year) to investors.

-investors.
-The decision to terminate was taken due to the extraordinarily
+The decision to terminate was taken due to the extraordinarily negative

-Impact Bond Innovation Fund (IBIF) – ended on schedule in November 2020
+Innovation Fund (IBIF) – ended on schedule in November 2020 after an

-after an investment term of three years.
-Here, the Western Cape Foundation
+investment term of three years.
+Here, the Western Cape Foundation for

 children in two impoverished communities in the Cape metro area: Delft